GrainLearning/grainLearning/README.md

 1. Go to the source code directory: `cd grainLearning`
 1. Activate the virtual environment: `conda create --name grainlearning python=3.8 && conda activate grainlearning`
 1. Install GrainLearning and its dependencies: `pip install .`
-1. Run all self-tests of GrainLearning with pytest: `pytest -v`

 ### For Windows users